winterdharma/DharmaPearls/01_agama/dirgha/index.md

 <h4 class='left'>DĀ 30 Description of the World</h4>

 <p class="synopsis">This <em>sūtra</em> is a version of a cosmological text that was incorporated into the Sarvāstivāda Abhidharma and translated to Tibetan and (perhaps) Pali later in history.
 It circulated as a <em>sūtra</em> before this, judging by the four Chinese translations that still exist (including this one).
-It collects Buddhist mythology about geography, sentient beings, Heaven and Hell, catastrophes, and the cycle of the world’s creation and destruction.
+It collects Buddhist mythology about geography, sentient beings, heaven and hell, catastrophes, and the cycle of the world’s creation and destruction.
 Below is a list of its chapters.</p>

 <ul class="list-style-none2">
 <li><a href="DA_30-1.html">Chapter 1: The Continent of Jambudvīpa</a></li>